JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 {{< youtube "k75PviBQeA0" >}}

-New apps always come with new tricks
+New apps always come with new tricks: *generating secrets automatically with CLI*

 ```sh
 openssl rand -base64 12 #for secrets